Reference Date: 31-March-2015

 In 2014, total cereal production is estimated at about 177 000 tonnes, similar to the previous year and the five-year average.

 Concerns about sustainability and efficiency of water use in agriculture are prevalent and arise regularly.

 Lebanese exporters of horticultural products, fruits in particular, are experiencing difficulties due to the continuing conflict in the Syrian Arab Republic that disrupted land routes with occasional closings.
 An alternative marine transportation is costlier but also unsuitable for a variety of highly perishable products.

 Cereal import requirement remains high in 2014/15

 Domestic cereal production covers on average about 17 percent of consumption needs and the country depends heavily on imports.
-In the 2014/15 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 995 000 tonnes, slightly above last year.
+In the 2014/15 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 995 000 tonnes, slightly above the previous year.

-In February 2015, general inflation as well as food and non-alcoholic beverages inflation was almost flat at about 0.1 percent month-on-month (in January 2014, the base year for CPI was changed to December 2013).
-Food inflation in the same period reached 0.8 percent.
+In February 2015, general inflation as well as food and non-alcoholic beverages inflation was almost flat at about 0.1 percent month-on-month (beginning from January 2014, the base year for CPI was changed to December 2013).
 The Consumer Protection Department at the Ministry of Economy and Trade sets the price of local Lebanese flat bread.
-Other bakery products (baguettes, sandwich bread, etc) are not subsidized.
+Other bakery products (baguettes, sandwich bread, etc.) are not subsidized.

 Humanitarian needs increase with the growing number of Syrian refugees

-Since the beginning of the civil unrest in the Syrian Arab Republic in March 2011, the influx of refugees into Lebanon has steadily increased and, as of early November 2014, over 1.12 million Syrian refugees are registered in the country, with additional 8 000 awaiting registration.
+Since the beginning of the civil unrest in the Syrian Arab Republic in March 2011, the influx of refugees into Lebanon has steadily increased and, as of late March 2015, almost 1.2 million Syrian refugees are registered in the country.